The 20 Best Oculocutaneous Albinism Doctors Near Me in Texas, US

 English

 Dr. Matthew Recko is a board-certified physician specializing in ophthalmology, with a subspecialty in pediatrics.
 His professional interests include strabismus, cataract, glaucoma and oculoplastics.
 As part of the Baylor Scott & White Eye Institute, Dr. Recko is passionate about providing his children and adolescent patients with high quality eye care, focusing on the visual success of each patient, which includes medical and surgical care and meeting families’ individual needs.
 Dr. Recko is a member of the Christian Ophthalmology Society.
 He is also proud to serve as Residency Program Director of the Baylor Scott & White Medical Center - Baylor College of Medicine (Temple) Ophthalmology Residency, equipping residents with the capacity to “think beyond the book” and care for the patient, not just the condition.
 Outside of work, Dr. Recko enjoys spending time with family, including his wife and children, attending church and doing medical mission work.
 Dr. Recko is rated as an Experienced provider by MediFind in the treatment of Oculocutaneous Albinism.
-His top areas of expertise are Knobloch Syndrome, Amblyopia, Strabismus, and Retinopathy of Prematurity.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Knobloch Syndrome, Amblyopia, Strabismus, and Retinopathy of Prematurity.
+Dr. Recko is board certified in Ophthalmology- American Board Of Ophthalmology.

 Experienced in Oculocutaneous Albinism